tools4ds/fa2024/_lectures/14_lecture_svd2.md

 type: lecture
 date_a1: 2024-10-22T09:30:00-5:00
 date_c1: 2024-10-21T16:40:00-5:00
-title: "14 -- Dimensionality Reduction and PCA"
+title: "14 -- Dimensionality Reduction - PCA and tSNE"
-tldr: "Description here."
+tldr: "We cover how to perform dimensionality reduction with PCA and tSNE."
 thumbnail: /_images/thumbnails/ds701-lecture-01.png
 hide_from_announcments: true
 links: